 The returned response contains a map with a global parameter name/value pair.
 The value may be a JSON string, integer, real, or boolean.
 The metadata is included and provides database-specific information associated with the returned object.
 If the "all" server tag is specified, the command attempts to fetch the global parameter value associated with all servers.
 If the explicit server tag is specified, the command fetches the value associated with the given server.
 If the server-specific value does not exist, the remote-global-parameter4-get command fetches the value associated with all servers.

 21.56 remote-global-parameter4-get-all

 This command fetches all global parameters for the server from the specified database.

-Supported by: kea-dhcp4 Availability: 1.6.0 (cb_cmds hook library) Description and examples: see remote-global-parameter4-get-all command
+Description and examples: see remote-global-parameter4-get-all command